Programs We Offer

 - Understand many repairs are completed by BRHFH’s dedicated volunteers

-- Understand that this is NOT an emergency repair program; the application process and completion of repairs could take up to one year
+- Understand that this is NOT an emergency repair program; the application process and completion of repairs can take an undefined amount of time.

-Ability to Pay a Portion of the Costs
+Ability to Pay a Portion of the Cost